 Tuition (in French and English) from the Titular organists Jean-Luc Perrot, Pierre Dubois, Alexis Droy.

-Students were given five hours of classes daily with the chance for
+Students were given five hours of classes daily with the chance for individual practice.

 A study day led by Jennifer Bate, presented by the Cambridge Academy of Organ Studies and the Organ Scholars' Forum.

 In the morning session at Trinity Hall, Cambridge, attended by over 30 observers, Jennifer Bate gave an illustrated lecture on Messiaen's organ works.
 The extracts were accompanied by illustrations of Messiaen's scores for which Dr Bate's commentary and personal insights were essential for an understanding of the composer's intentions.
 Particularly telling for the afternoon's masterclasses was the way Messiaen combined the registration of the instrument with the acoustic of the building which housed it.

 The absence of such a perfect partnership available to many performers inevitably heightens the player's sensitivity to compromise.
 For observers and students alike the afternoon session in St John's College Chapel was an object lesson in how to achieve the best possible interpretation within the constraints an organist might find.
 The pieces prepared by the organ scholars were L'Apparition de l'Eglise éternelle (Joseph Wicks, St John's); Transports de joie from L'Ascension (Charles Gurnham, Fitzwilliam); Les Bergers (Theodore Hill, Pembroke), Les Enfants de Dieu (Ian Howard, Homerton), Dieu parmi nous (Ben Morris, Jesus) all from La Nativité du Seigneur; and Communion & Sortie from Messe de la Pentecôte (Ben Comeau, Girton).